• Industry

 Late drama before The Avenir vote

 The Avenir’s two public hearings had a slightly different line of demarcation for support and opposition based on West Side residency.
-Tenants at two high rises belonging to the Silverstein Properties largely backed the proposal, while an overwhelming block of Manhattan Plaza residents — two high-rises in Hell’s Kitchen that house more than 2,600 people — staunchly opposed the project.
+Tenants at two high rises belonging to Silverstein Properties largely backed the proposal, while an overwhelming block of Manhattan Plaza residents — two high-rises in Hell’s Kitchen that house more than 2,600 people — staunchly opposed the project.

 “Obviously, we are disappointed that our West Side elected officials didn’t see a path forward for The Avenir project.
-We are grateful to everyone who has supported this project and partnered with our team throughout this process and appreciate their confidence in our vision for the Far West Side,” said Dino Fusco, Chief Operating Officer, Silverstein Properties, in a statement emailed to Casino Reports.
+We are grateful to everyone who has supported this project and partnered with our team throughout this process and appreciate their confidence in our vision for the Far West Side,” said Dino Fusco, chief operating officer, Silverstein Properties, in a statement emailed to Casino Reports.

 Get Weekly Email Updates